vincentvankrunkelsven/courses-intro-to-sql/chapter4.md

 The mayor wants to know which stations are the most popular.

 *** =instructions
-Get the `start_station_id`s of the top ten most popular stations to start from.
+Get the `start_station_id`s of the top ten most popular stations to start from, sorted from most to least popular.
 *** =hint
 Count the number of times each `start_station_id` appears in the `trips` table!